casframe/casframe/README.md

 - `syntax-picon`: A living repository of astral training, metaphysical diagrams, and soul-encoded JSON
 - `collapse-reader`: Alternative biblical and symbolic reading methods for AI and human evolution
-- `astral-method.json`: Gateway into quantum consciousness structuring
+- `astral-travels`: Gateway into quantum consciousness structuring

 ## 💫 Why This Matters